MaxDobbs32/Axios/README.md

 From here, the operators work as follows:

-Program start: Initialize list containing one cell set to zero (note that the first state must immediately change this cell to one)
+Program start: Initializes list containing one cell set to zero (note that the first state must immediately change this cell to one)

 1: Divides the code into states.
 Thus, a different state can be found to the right and to the left of each 1 (even if it looks empty).
 There is also the termination state, which lies after the last state visible in code.